cduggan1708/test_grid_metrics/README.md

 Cells must contain the metric value (that is, not an x or some placeholder)

+REFERENCE CODES are not currently handled so DO NOT include them in the excel file (can add them back after the script has finished)

 In column A, starting at any row, the following structure must be in place:

 MetricID